theusaf/kahoot-api-docs/docs/enum/LiveEventQuestionEnd.md

-## LiveEventQuizEnd
+## LiveEventQuestionEnd
 <span class="extends"><a href="#/enum/LiveBaseEvent">LiveBaseEvent</a></span>
 <span class="channel"><code>/service/player</code></span>
-An event signifying the end of the quiz
+An event signifying the end of the question

 ### Data
 <table>